Kayaba-Attribution/Kayaba-Attribution/README.md

 </p>

 ## Hey! 👋
-I'm Kay, a 19 years old CS student at UoL and Web3 developer from Canada (🇨🇴 -> 🇨🇦).
+I'm Kayaba, a 19 years old CS student at UoL and Web3 developer from Canada (🇨🇴 -> 🇨🇦).

 ## Skills
 - 👨‍💻 Solidity, TypeScript, JavaScript